woojoo666/arcana-notes/temp notes6.md

-in addition, there are examples where we want public object keys eg, if we make a hashmap with format `<object, Number>`,
-	and we want to be able to iterate through all entries we would not be able to, if all entries were private because they had object keys
+in addition, there are examples where we want public object keys eg, if we make a hashmap with format `<object, Number>`, and we want to be able to iterate through all entries we would not be able to, if all entries were private because they had object keys
+	a problem mentioned in the section "Tagging Mechanics - Problems with a Giant Tag Hashmap" but the reason we can, is because every time you call `hashmap.push(<key value pair>)` not only does it add the key value pair you pass in but it adds the key to the `keys` property, the list of public keys so that an iterator can iterate through all objects added to the hashmap

-in a way we already do this though, separate private/public from strings/objects through our concept of the `_local_keys` property, and
+in a way we already do this though, separate private/public from strings/objects through our concept of the `_local_keys` property, and the public `keys` property `keys` is for public keys, `_local_keys` is for private keys

+### Private Keys and Static Binding

 the `keys` and `_local_keys` properties might seem related but they aren't